BelalEbrahim/Data-Detectives/README.md

 # Data-Detectives
-DEPI Graduation Project
-Digital Egypt Pioneers (DEPI) scholarship provided by the ministry of communications
+Digital Egypt Pioneers (DEPI) scholarship Graduation Project provided by the ministry of communications and information technology

 # Bank Loan Analysis with Power BI & SQL